dboeckli/spring-6-resttemplate/README.md

 Chapter 19: Spring Rest Template

-This project acts as a client to the spring-6-rest-mvc which runs on port 8080
+This project acts as a client to the spring-6-rest-mvc which runs on port 8080.
+Required other modules up and running:
+- authentication server on port 9000
+- mvc module running on port 8080

+TODOS:
+- TODO: PROBABLY WE NEED TO CHANGE THIS MODULE RUNNING ON ANOTHER PORT AS 8080.
+CONFLICTS WITH THE SERVER MVC PART.
+- THE INTEGRATION TESTS ARE CURRENTLY DISABLED BECAUSE THE TESTS ARE ONLY SUCCESSFULL WE THE TWO SERVER SECTIONS (MVC, AUTHENTICATION) ARE UP AND RUNNING.
+PROBABLY A MULTI MODULE SETUP CAN SOLVE THE PROBLEM, WHICH STARTS THE OTHER MODULES.

 This repository is for an example application built in my [Spring Framework 6 - Beginner to Guru](https://www.udemy.com/course/spring-framework-6-beginner-to-guru/?referralCode=2BD0B7B7B6B511D699A9) online course